Optimal Network Topology of Multi-Agent Systems subject to Computation and Communication Latency (with proofs): Introduction

 \section{Introduction}

-Large-scale networked control systems have been scaling up both in terms of number of agents and spatial distribution over the latest years, taking advantages of new communication protocols for massive systems, \eg 5G~\cite{li20185g,biral2015challenges}, and of advances in embedded electronics~\cite{suleiman2018navion} enhancing the computing performance of the network agents~\cite{yi2015survey,shi2016edge}.
-Indeed, distributed sensing and computation represent the true asset of such systems, whose tasks would be otherwise infeasible.
-Since when the concept of multi-agent systems was introduced to the literature, decentralized control techniques have been developed to adapt classical approaches to network applications~\cite{BAKULE200887}.
+Large-scale networked control systems have been scaling up both in terms of number of agents and spatial distribution over the last years, taking advantage of new communication protocols for massive systems, \eg 5G~\cite{li20185g,biral2015challenges}, and of advances in embedded electronics~\cite{suleiman2018navion} enhancing the computing performance of the network agents~\cite{yi2015survey,shi2016edge}.
+Indeed, distributed sensing and computation represent the true asset of such systems, whose tasks would otherwise be infeasible.
+Since the concept of multi-agent systems was introduced to the literature, decentralized control techniques have been developed to adapt classical approaches to network applications~\cite{BAKULE200887}.
 A few examples can be found in control of vehicular formations~\cite{chehardoli2018adaptive,delimpaltadakis2018decentralized} and of traffic congestion in vehicular networks~\cite{7835931}, ground and aerial robot swarms~\cite{yuan2017outdoor,schiano2016rigidity,li2017decentralized} and UAV-UGV cooperative teams~\cite{arbanas2018decentralized}.

-One of the main issues related to multi-agent systems is latency, which may be caused by inter-agent communication, limited computational power, or delayed sensing and actuation.
-In particular, limited bandwidth and the so-called finite channel capacity pose a serious limitation to the scalability of large-scale systems and when the information exchange among agents involves bulky data, as with multimedia or in federated learning~\cite{shi2020joint,ozfatura2020agebased}.
+One of the main issues in multi-agent systems is latency, due to communication constraints, limited computational power, or delayed sensing and actuation.
+In particular, limited bandwidth and finite channel capacity pose a practical limitation to the scalability of large-scale systems and when the information exchange among agents involves heavy data, as with multimedia or in federated learning~\cite{shi2020joint,2020arXiv200601816O}.

-Several works in the literature deal with decentralized control in the presence of latency. ~\cite{8844785,doi:10.1177/1077546318791025} design control laws with convergence conditions for platoons with various network topologies. \cite{ZONG2019412} studies consensus for multi-agent systems with delayed dynamics and noisy sensors. \cite{ren2017finite} is concerned about finite-time stability of discrete-time systems with neutral delay.
-Control-theoretic literature is also fairly rich in delay systems.
-For example,~\cite{BEREZANSKY2015605} finds sufficient conditions for uniform stability of linear delay differential equations.
+Several works deal with decentralized control in the presence of latency. ~\cite{8844785,doi:10.1177/1077546318791025} design control laws with convergence conditions for platoons under various network topologies. \cite{7994706,ZONG2019412} study consensus of multi-agent systems with time-delays, showing its dependence on parameters such as dynamics and communication graph and giving conditions for mean-square stability. \cite{ren2017finite} is concerned with finite-time stability of discrete-time neutral-delay systems.